Barry Levinson has had the kind of career that can make a filmmaker look deceptively miscellaneous.

 That range can make his career look scattered, but the through line is still there.
 He is drawn to systems under pressure: news, crime, medicine, entertainment, family, the state.
 He likes institutions, but only because they let him study the people improvising inside them.

-Even when a project is not explicitly autobiographical, Levinson keeps returning to the question of how Americans narrate themselves.
+Even outside autobiography, Levinson keeps returning to the question of how Americans narrate themselves.
 Sometimes they do it through comedy, sometimes through success myths, sometimes through scandal, sometimes through family stories they cannot quite stop retelling.

 Why he still matters